matryx/MatryxPlatform/docs/source/commit-system.rst

 	commit.initialCommit(content, value, groupName)

-Where ``content`` is the IPFS hash of your content, ``value`` is an 18-decimal-precision MTX amount that indicates how much your commit is worth, and ``groupName`` is the name of the work group that you would like to begin this work with.
+Where ``content`` is the IPFS hash of your content, ``value`` is an 18-decimal-precision MTX amount that indicates how much your commit is worth, and ``groupName`` is the name of the group that you would like to begin this work with.

 Commit Groups
 ^^^^^^^^^^^^^